OdongoWaga/Flutter-Bike-E-commerce/README.md

 Redux for global state management
 Redux Thunk for async actions
 Complete API with custom controllers with the help of Strapi
-App data stored in a cloud MongoDB Atlas database
+App data stored in a sqlite database
 User Authentication with Register / Login.

 ![register](./assets/register.jpg)